oracle-livelabs/apex/workflows/6-creating-pages.md

       ![Create page item](./images/create-page-item.png " ")

-8. Select the newly created item in the Rendering Tree and then in the property editor do the following changes.
+8. Select the newly created item in the Rendering Tree, and then in the property editor, do the following changes.
     - Under Identification,
         - Change the **Name** to **P5_NAME**
         - Set **Type** as **Text Field**